 If you are prone to forming keloids, or ‘bad’ scars, we have a variety of techniques that will help mitigate the appearance of post-surgical scarring.

-We recommend that FMS is to be undertaken in a single stage, it can be broken up into “upper face” and “lower face’ phases.
-Each phase would encompass those procedures that closely relate to each other to ensure a harmonious balance to the face (i.e. forehead and nose or chin and jaw).
+Typically, we recommend that masculinization surgery is to be undertaken in a single, long format surgical session, but it can also be broken up into “upper face” and “lower face’ phases.
+Each phase would encompass those procedures that closely relate to each other to ensure a harmonious balance to the face (i.e. forehead and nose, or chin and jaw completed in the same session).

 The two phases can be performed as close as two days, or as long as several years apart.
-Of course, a single, comprehensive FMS procedure can also be performed, and is the most common choice for our patients.
+Usually, a single, comprehensive procedure is performed and is the most common choice for our patients.